HosseinAsadi/card_input_field/README.md

 ## Getting Started

-It is very simple to use, just look at the main file
+It is very simple to use, just look at the main file into git repository

 This project is a starting point for a Dart